LambdaTest/lambdatest-github-app-sample/README.md

 @LambdaTest Generate test cases
 ```

-🎉 **That's it!** The LambdaTest bot will automatically analyze your changes and generate comprehensive test cases.
+🎉 **That's it!** The LambdaTest App will automatically analyze your changes and generate comprehensive test cases.

 ---